tum-ei-eda/M2-ISA-R/m2isar/frontends/coredsl2/README.md

 java -jar /path/to/antlr-4.9.3-complete.jar -o parser_gen -listener -visitor -Dlanguage=Python3 CoreDSL2.g4
 ```

 A VSCode task for parser generation is already created for this project.
-To use it, put the ANTLR binary in the `/path/to/M2-ISA-R/ext` folder.
+To use it, put the ANTLR binary in the `/path/to/M2-ISA-R/ext` folder, then select `Terminal` -> `Run Task...` -> `Generate CoreDSL2 ANTLR parser`.

 ## Limitations
 This parser should be considered as in active development, so bugs will most likely occur.
 In addition, this parser (but also the metamodel and therefore the code generator) do not implement the following CoreDSL 2 features (at the moment):